The first step is to proactively assess your situation so you can work out ways to regain financial control

 Check everything from your phone bills, internet, utilities (water, gas, and electricity), insurance, and even your mortgage.
 During this review, see if you are paying for anything extra that you do not even need or use.
 You should also compare quotes and look into switching providers if you find any cheaper alternatives.

-Make this process hassle-free for yourself by using a price comparison website or switching service like Uswitch.
+Make this process hassle-free for yourself by using a price comparison website or switching services like Uswitch.

 Step 7: Manage Your Energy Bills